 Watch the making of Helen, March 2017!

 The GVSU Laker Effect

 Please visit our campus and facilities!
 Just email firstname.lastname@example.org or call 616-331-8176 to set an opportunity to talk with one of our professors and take a tour of our facilities!
 Click on the image to view a larger version.

 Shakespeare Dress Circle contributions are always gratefully accepted throughout our 2018 - 2019 season.

 Please click on the icon to go directly to Giving to Grand Valley donation page.

-Or click here to go to our Shakespeare Dress Circle donation page and check out our donation levels and benefits!
+Go to our Shakespeare Dress Circle donation page and check out our donation levels and benefits!

 Click on the following links to find more information about other GVSU opportunities: